daxslab/spia/README.md

 **About**

-SPIA makes easy the internationalization process in a on-growing python application, with a pure python (and pythonic) unicode-based internationalization.
+SPIA makes easy the internationalization process in a on-growing python application, with a pure python (and pythonic) internationalization.
 **SPIA is not a complete i18n API yet, but maybe in the future... well, it maybe is not an api yet...**

+**SPIA is now python 3.x compatible**

 How it works
 ================

 **Internationalization files**

-The SPIA internationalization files are python modules that contains a dictionary with the key-text peers, the module names correspond to a simplified locale name, for example: "en-us.py" for United states english or "es-es.py" for spain spanish, this is an example of a es-es.py content:
+The SPIA internationalization files are python modules that contains a dictionary with the key-text peers, the module names correspond to a simplified locale name, for example: "en-us.py" for United States english or "es-es.py" for Spain spanish, this is an example of a es-es.py content:

 ```python
 # coding: utf8